Oil prices near three-year highs, supported by healthy demand

 Continue Reading Below

-Prices have been driven up by production curbs in OPEC nations and Russia, as well by robust demand on the back of healthy global economic growth.
+Prices have been driven up by production curbs in OPEC nations and Russia, as well by strong demand thanks to healthy economic growth.

-Brent crude futures, the international benchmark for oil prices, dipped 25 cents, or 0.36 percent, to $70.01 per barrel by 0455 GMT on Tuesday from the previous day's close.
+Brent crude futures dipped 26 cents, or 0.4 percent, to $70 per barrel by 0624 GMT on Tuesday from the previous day's close.
 But traders said Brent was well supported overall around this level.

-Brent hit $70.37 a barrel on Monday, its strongest since December, 2014, which marked the beginning of three years in the doldrums for oil prices.
+Brent hit $70.37 a barrel on Monday, a December 2014 high, when markets were at the beginning of a three year-long slump.

 Continue Reading Below